Back to Home

 Captain Guide

-This guide is for Table Captains who organize CAPTAIN_PAYG (Pay As You Go) tables.
+This guide is for Table Captains who organize a Captain's Table (where guests pay as they join).
 As a Captain, you bring people together—each guest pays for their own seat to sit at your table.

 Table of Contents

-A CAPTAIN_PAYG (Pay As You Go) table allows you to organize a group where each person pays for their own ticket.
+A Captain's Table allows you to organize a group where each person pays for their own ticket.

 How it works: